Why Did My Site's Google Ranking Drop?

 various tricks (ie. so-called "black hat" optimization techniques) to

 artificially boost their rankings.
-For the past few years, Google
+For the past few years, Google has been making significant

-less frequent changes, they don't stand still for long either.
-The point
+more subtle changes than Google, they don't stand still for long either.
+The point is that search engines

-is that search engines do change their methods and you can't rely on your rankings
+do change their methods and you can't rely on your rankings to remain unchanged forever.
+A drop in

-abiding by the rules, your only recourse is to work to make your site better and stronger.
+best recourse is to reexamine your site in light of the Guidelines and work to make your site better and stronger.

 - Loss of PageRank/Link Popularity: One or more links to your site that had been